ROUJINN/SDGPA/README.md

    └─ labels
 ```

 You can refer to cityscapes and ACDC's official websites for the datasets.
-For GTA5, as we only use a subset of them, we provide the following links for your convenience. https://huggingface.co/datasets/roujin/GTA5subset
+For GTA5, as we only use a subset of them, we provide the following link to download the subset for your convenience. https://huggingface.co/datasets/roujin/GTA5subset

 for synthetic data generation:
 ```